andre-brandao/pyprland/shortcuts_menu.md

 ## `parameters` (optional)

 Extra parameters added to the engine command, the default value is specific to each engine.
+In general, *rofi*-like programs will require at least `-dmenu` option.

 # Hints